Nielsencu/r2auto_nav/README.md

 </p>

 ## Navigation
+Navigation algorithm is in r2auto_nav.py, configurations such as occupancy threshold, linear speed and rotation speed can be tweaked inside.

 For occupancy grid data, -1 value is mapped to 1, and occupancy grid values ranging from 0 to 60 are mapped to 2 and 60 to 100 are mapped to 3.

 In this case, 1 is unmapped, 2 is free space, and 3 is blocked.